phluid61/things-I-say-to-my-kids/README.md

 * Just because {something worse} exists, doesn't make {this thing} less bad.

+* Is it worth arguing over? / Is it worth the amount of energy you're putting into arguing over it?

 ## As a Dad

 * Half of you is half of me.